450 Marathon Drive, Campbell, CA 408‑374‑2273

 15. My loved one is high-functioning but still needs physical assistance during the day.
 Would they fit in at SarahCare?

 Our Activities Coordinator plans a wide variety of activities each month.
-Some are designed for high-functioning individuals, while others are designed for participants with more diminished capacities.
+Some are designed for high-functioning individuals, while others are designed to engage participants with more diminished capacities.

 16. My loved uses a wheelchair.
 Is this a problem?

 Not at all.
-Our facility is fully ADA-compliant, and our staff is very experienced at moving people with a variety of physical disabilities.
+Our center is fully ADA-compliant, and our staff is very experienced at moving people with a variety of physical disabilities.
 We also have on hand an assortment of wheelchairs, canes and walkers for our participants to use.

 17. My loved one is a bit of a loner and doesn’t really enjoy doing group activities that much.

 We find it quite common, especially for older adults with some dementia, to start out with us being a bit shy and hesitant.
 However, our staff is terrific at making all of our participants feel at home and welcome.
 Many of our participants can be out-going and social at times, and at other times be quiet and withdrawn.

 SarahCare has a relaxed and friendly atmosphere, with no expectations to act a certain way.
 We also have a variety of solo activities for those interested.
 In any case our staff has regular intertaction with everyone.
 We will always find something interesting for them to do.

 18. Are you open during holidays?